These five, easy-to-use and inexpensive tools will help you improve your marketing and make you stand out in the boardroom.

 To find out more about how to sign up for a trial offer of What Runs Where, visit their site.

 Managing content for your brand can be such a headache.
-But with Hootsuite it doesn’t have to be because it helps you schedule, distribute and optimize content – for free.
+But with Hootsuite, it doesn’t have to be like that because it helps you schedule, distribute and optimize content – for free.

 Hootsuite is simple to set-up.
 Just sign in with a social network and add more social networks to that profile.

 You can “add a stream” to monitor conversation about your brand or company across social networks.
 For example, select the following: mentions your handle, retweets your post or follows you, and you’ll view streams of that information.